haragg2/FCND-Estimation/README.md

 make
 ```

-3. You should now be able to run the simulator with `./CPPEstSim` and you should see a single quadcopter, falling down.
+3. You should now be able to run the simulator with `./CPPEstSim`.

 ### Project Structure ###